Home/Fish/Yellowfin Ahi Tuna

 Frequently Asked Questions (FAQ)

-What is the best way to cook yellowfin tuna?
+What is the nutritional value of yellowfin ahi tuna?

-Due to potential mercury content, it is recommended to limit consumption to 1-2 servings per week, especially for vulnerable populations.
+Due to potential mercury content, it is recommended to limit consumption to 1-2 servings per week.

-What is the difference between yellowfin tuna and bluefin tuna?
+What is the best way to store yellowfin ahi tuna?

-Store fresh yellowfin tuna in the coldest part of the refrigerator and consume it within 1-2 days for best quality.
+Store it in the refrigerator at 32°F (0°C) and consume within 1-2 days for optimal freshness.